AbdullajonOdilov/AbdullajonOdilov/README.md

 -Collaborated with the teaching team to create inclusive learning environments and implement effective teaching strategies.

 **Skills:**
-- Experience in using FastAPI and Django REST API (familiar with Flask)
+- Experience in using FastAPI and Django, REST API, (familiar with Flask)
 - Experience with PostgreSQL, MySql, and SQL databases.
 - Understanding Pandas, NumPy.
 - Experienced in working with WebSockets.